 On 1 September 2020 the Cooperative implemented its member share issuance and redemption policy.
-Following this implementation, OISF submits to the Cooperative requests for issuance and redemption of member shares that match in quantity the total requests OISF has received during a calendar month from OISF investors to have depository receipts issued or redeemed.
-The Cooperative decides whether to honour issuance and redemption requests received in a calendar month from its members, including OISF, on the fifth working day of the following month.
-When the Cooperative decides to honour the issuance and redemption requests of its members, OISF acquires and has redeemed to it the member shares corresponding to the requests for issuance and redemption of depository receipts by OISF investors in the applicable calendar month, and simultaneously issues and redeems these depository receipts.
+Following this implementation, the Share Foundation submits to the Cooperative requests for issuance and redemption of member shares that match in quantity the total requests the Share Foundation has received during a calendar month from the Share Foundation's investors to have depository receipts issued or redeemed.
+The Cooperative decides whether to honour issuance and redemption requests received in a calendar month from its members, including the Share Foundation, on the fifth working day of the following month.
+When the Cooperative decides to honour the issuance and redemption requests of its members, the Share Foundation invests and redeems the member shares corresponding to the requests for issuance and redemption of depository receipts by the Share Foundation's investors in the applicable calendar month, and simultaneously issues and redeems these depository receipts.
 The issuance and redemption orders of the member shares and the depository receipts are registered as of the first of the month in which the Cooperative took the decision.
-This means that requests for issuance and redemption of shares, and respectively depository receipts, received during December 2020 will be registered as of 1 January 2021.
-On 8 January 2021 the Cooperative gave the approval to issue and redeem the requests submitted in December 2020.
+This means that requests for issuance and redemption of shares, and respectively depository receipts, received during December 2021 will be registered as of 1 January 2022.
+On 7 January 2022 the Cooperative gave the approval to issue and redeem the requests submitted in December 2021.

-Since the implementation of the member share issuance and redemption policy, there are no differences occurring anymore between the member capital in the Cooperative held by OISF and depository receipts issued to OISF investors.
+Since the implementation of the member share issuance and redemption policy, there are no differences occurring anymore between the member capital in the Cooperative held by the Share Foundation and depository receipts issued to the Share Foundations investors.
 The member capital is revalued at the foreign currency exchange rate prevailing at the balance sheet date.